hypernetix/code-to-spec/README.md

-## go-to-rust (spec-first service conversion)
+## code-to-spec (spec-first service conversion)

-This repository is a **spec-driven workflow** for converting a typical Go service (and, in theory, services in other languages) into Rust or another target language by:
+This repository is a **spec-driven workflow** for converting a typical REST API microservice (like in Go-lang or Rust) into a specification:

 - Maintaining a **shared logic taxonomy** (Facts) that is stable across implementations.
 - Extracting the **observed behavior** of an existing service into structured specs.